COVID-19 Updates: State of public health emergency declared.

-GTF Online, the new online application system for the federal Gas Tax Fund (GTF) was launched in early 2018.
-The new system means municipal applications and financial reporting for the GTF program are no longer submitted through Alberta Transportation's Municipal Grant Management Application (MGMA).
+GTF Online is the online application system for the federal Canada Community-Building Fund (CCBF) (formerly Gas Tax Fund).
+The system means municipal applications and financial reporting for the CCBF program are no longer submitted through Alberta Transportation's Municipal Grant Management Application (MGMA).

 Alberta Transportation continues to administer its grant programs through the MGMA database (for example, Strategic Transportation Infrastructure Program, Water for Life, Alberta Municipal Water/Wastewater Partnership).

 GTF Online modernizes the way we administer the CCBF and enhances service delivery.
 This online grants management system streamlines municipalities' and Metis Settlements' ability to manage project applications and reporting, and provides the added ability to access key program financial information.

 GTF Online is available through MAConnect, the web portal that provides Government of Alberta staff and external stakeholders secure access to our key business applications.